-Failure to provide a viable exhibition format by deadlines may lead to the expulsion of an accepted film to participate in the festival.
+Failure to provide a viable exhibition format by deadlines can lead to the expulsion of an accepted film's participation in the festival.

 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.

 The undersigned shall indemnify and hold harmless Independent Film Festival Boston (IFFBoston) and the Independent Film Society of Boston from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening formats entered.

 Response from festival: